 - fully in compliance with applicable procedures adopted by the Company.

 The frequency with which any gifts or hospitalities are provided by the Company to a single recipient, or received by any Company employee from a single donor, must be considered in each case.
-Due to special rules that apply when the intended recipient is a Government Official, prior to providing them with any gift or hospitality the request may be subject to review and approval in accordance with the Company’s Gifts, Hospitalities and Travel Procedure.
+Due to special rules that apply when the intended recipient is a Government Official, prior to providing them with any gift or hospitality the request shall be subject to review and approval in accordance with the Company’s Gifts, Hospitalities and Travel Procedure.

 Company payments and expenditures for all gifts and hospitality of any value must be accurately recorded in the Company’s books and records in accordance with expense reporting procedures.